jackmedda/jackmedda.github.io/_pages/about.md

 These aspects involve not only analyzing the extent of unfairness affecting a model (such as a recommender system or automatic speaker recognition system) but also mitigating the issue and providing explanations for the observed unfair outcomes.

 I received my Master's degree (summa cum laude) in Computer Science from [University of Cagliari](https://www.unica.it/unica/en/homepage.page) in 2020 before beginning my Ph.D. studies in the same year.

+I have published in top-tier conferences (CIKM 2023, ECIR 2022) and journals (IPM, Pattern Recognition Letters).
+I have served as a reviewer for conferences (ECIR 2024), workshops (BIAS 2023, KaRS 2023), and journals (Neural Processing Letters, TOIS).